Frequently Asked Questions

 What are my expenses while abroad?

 Your room and board are covered by your school as well as a monthly stipend (average $450/month).
-If you live with a host family or in dorms, your meals are provided.
+If you live with a host family, your meals are provided.
+If you live in the dorms, your meals are provided during the week and you may have the option of staying with local volunteer host families on the weekend.
 Personal expenses include a cell phone plan, social outings, personal travel, souvenirs, clothing, etc. Much of this can be covered by your stipend.
 Laundry is generally available at the school and/or with your host family.
 So most of our interns save money from their stipend for weekend and holiday travel around France and Europe!

 What are the schools like?

 Most of our partner schools are private schools and many have religious affiliations.
 This does not mean that you have to be practicing and many of the students enrolled are not religious.
 The schools do require that you respect their building rules around conduct and professionalism.
 Your race, religion, sexual identification or orientation, or any other identity in no way preclude you from participating in this program.

 You will need to:

 -Submit your Andégo application and payments on time.

 -Be granted deferment from your college or university (we can help you request this) or take a course through Portland State University during your internship.